chinmobi/gin-mvc/README.md

 ## Best practices

-1. First of all, analyze the requirements and business rules, and then write the use cases.
+1. First of all, analyze requirements and business rules, and then write use cases.

-2. According to the use cases, design the [RESTful APIs](restful-apis.md) that served for the use cases.
+2. According to use cases, design [RESTful APIs](restful-apis.md) that served for use cases.

-3. Based on the [RESTful APIs](restful-apis.md), design `controller` handers, and DTOs(data transfer objects) used for the handlers.
+3. Based on the [RESTful APIs](restful-apis.md), design `controller` handers, and data transfer objects (DTOs) used for handlers.

-4. Setup the `routes` that map the [RESTful APIs](restful-apis.md)' paths to `controller` handers.
+4. Setup `routes` that map the [RESTful APIs](restful-apis.md)' paths to `controller` handers.

-5. According to the DDD's(domain-driven design) principle, design the business `model` entities and `service` interfaces to implement the `controller` handers.
+5. According to domain-driven design's (DDD) principle, design business `model` entities and `service` interfaces to implement `controller` handers.

-6. Complete the `db` DAOs to implement the `model` and `service` objects.
+6. Complete `db` DAOs to implement `model` and `service` objects.

 **IMPORTANT:**

 * Following the agile development.
-All of the steps can be and must be taking turns to develop, processing from iteration to iteration (step by step).
+All of steps can be and must be taking turns to develop, processing from iteration to iteration (step by step).

-* Once someone has recognized some use cases, another one can design the APIs and/or design the business models/services simultaneously.
+* Once someone has recognized some use cases, another one can design APIs and/or design business models/services simultaneously.

-* Once someone has completed some APIs' design, another one can develop the controller handlers and/or develop the models/services and/or develop the DAOs simultaneously, and so on.
+* Once someone has completed some APIs' design, another one can develop controller handlers and/or develop models/services and/or develop DAOs simultaneously, and so on.

 ## Starting process

-The whole starting process of the framework consists of three stages: `app-setup` stage, `web-setup` stage, and `start-run` stage.
+The whole starting process of the framework consists of three stages: `app-setup` stage, `web-setup` stage and `start-run` stage.

 * **The `app-setup` stage**

 ```
-1. Load the configure (`config`) that will be used for other components.
+1. Load configure (`config`) that will be used for other components.
-2. Setup the logging (`log`).
+2. Setup logging (`log`) used for whole application.
-3. Setup goroutine pool (`grpool`), the pool hasn't been activated.
+3. Setup goroutine pool (`grpool`), the pool hasn't been activated yet.
-4. Setup the application event's utility (`evt`).
+4. Setup application event's utility (`evt`).
 5-1.
-Load the databases and cache (`db`).
+Load databases and cache (`db`) that providing DAOs.
 5-2.
-Setup the models (`model`) using the database access objects (DAOs).
+Setup models (`model`) using DAOs.
-6. Load the message queuing utilities (`mq`).
+6. Load message queuing utility (`mq`).
 7-1.
-Setup the services (`service`) using models (`model`).
+Setup services (`service`) using models (`model`).
 7-2.
 Register event listeners and message queue consumers.
 ```

 * **The `web-setup` stage**

 ```
-1. Setup the middlewares (`middleware`) with the (`config`) and app services (`sevice`).
+1. Setup middlewares (`middleware`) with `config` and app services (`sevice`).
 2. Setup controllers (`controller`) with app services (`sevice`).
-3. Setup the router path routes (`routes`) with middlewares and controllers.
+3. Setup router path routes (`routes`) with middlewares and controllers.
 ```

 * **The `start-run` stage**

 ```
 1. Activate the goroutine pool.
-2. Start the http listening.
+2. Start http listening to serve for requests.
 ```

 ## Architecture